 - Where televisions are not provided in the bedrooms, there should be access to a lounge that has comfortable easy seating and a colour television at no extra charge.
 If you have a Peace and Quiet policy that is clearly advertised in your brochure and on your website/ online listing, and guests are advised of this at the time of booking, a dispensation may then be made at the discretion of the assessing body. - Guests should, on request, be able to make or receive phone calls on the proprietor's own telephone.
 A charge may be made for this facility. - Corridors and stairs should be in good repair and free from obstruction. - The levels of lighting in all public areas should be adequate for safety and comfort.
 Stairways and landings should also have sufficient light at night.
 All public areas should have an adequate level of heating.

-11.1 Decoration What is assessed
+11.1 Decoration

 The quality and condition of ceiling, plasterwork, walls, skirting, window frames, door frames, doors, door handles, adornments on walls (e.g. pictures and mirrors).
-If breakfast is served to guests in several rooms, all are assessed.